anders94/tvhomerun-web/README.md

 # TVHomeRun Web

-A modern web frontend for TVHomeRun backend, built with Node.js, Express, and Bootstrap.
+A modern web frontend for [tvhomerun-backend](https://github.com/anders94/tvhomerun-backend).
 Provides a user-friendly interface for browsing and watching recorded TV shows from your HDHomeRun DVR.

 ## Features